abstracta/jmeter-java-dsl/docs/guide/README.md

 }
 ```

-This will run 200 users for 10 minutes on each server/slave (`host1` and `host2`) and aggregate all the results in provided stats.
+This will run 200 users for 10 minutes on each server/slave (`host1` and `host2`) and aggregate all the results in returned stats.

 ::: warning
 To be able to run the test you require the `rmi_keystore.jks` file in working directory of the test.
 For the time being we couldn't find a way to allow setting any arbitrary path for the file.
 :::

 ::: warning
-In general prefer using BlazeMeter option which avoids all the setup and maintenance costs of the infrastructure required by JMeter remote, and additional useful features (like reporting capabilities).
+In general, prefer using BlazeMeter option which avoids all the setup and maintenance costs of the infrastructure required by JMeter remote testing, in addition to additional useful features (like reporting capabilities).
 :::

 Check [DistributedJMeterEngine](../../jmeter-java-dsl/src/main/java/us/abstracta/jmeter/javadsl/core/engines/DistributedJMeterEngine.java) and [JMeter documentation](http://jmeter.apache.org/usermanual/remote-test.html) for proper setup and additional options.